 Note: Selected coefficients from estimating Equation (3) with different dependent variables.
 SC_i is an indicator set to one if firm i is the first cohort of firms in Shanghai Connect program and stays in the program at least two years and zero otherwise.
 D_t is an indicator variable set to one beginning in 2015 and zero before.
-E{it} is an indicator variable set to one beginning in year t after having previously entered, and zero otherwise.
-T_t measures the number of years since 2015.
-T{it}^E equals the number of years since a treatment firm exits either program, if it did so, and zero otherwise.
-Columns 1 through 3 estimate with ES rating as the dependent variable, Column 4 with the ENV sub-rating, and Column 5 with the SOC sub-rating.
+E{it} is an indicator variable set to one beginning in year t if firm i exits the Connect program in year t after having previously entered, and zero otherwise. \mathcal{T}t measures the number of years since 2015. \mathcal{T}{it}^E equals the number of years since a treatment firm exits either program, if it did so, and zero otherwise.
+Columns 1 through 4 estimate with ES rating as the dependent variable.
+Column 3 excludes firms that were selected into the program but later exited.
+Column 5 estimates with the ENV sub-rating as the dependent variable, and Column 6 with the SOC sub-rating.
 All columns use PPML estimation.
 Standard errors clustered by firm are in parentheses. p < 0.01, p < 0.05, p < 0.1.